 Example: Daneson are purveyors of fine, luxury toothpicks… wait, what?!
 I don’t think I need to go into much detail as to why this might be a difficult market to find customers.
 One can only assume that the market size is very small and trying to find those buyers might end up being very costly.
 On the flip side, I’m sure there aren’t too many players in this market, so those that are looking for high end toothpicks (Mob bosses, Oil Tycoons, Texans) are likely to come across Daneson with a simple Google search.

 Example 1: When DodoCase started, they were well aware of the very crowded and competitive market they were entering.
-In the few short years they have been around though, they have soared to become one of the most notable and respected iPad cases on the market.
-In fact, they even won Shopify’s Build-a-Business Contest that netted them $100,000 cash.
-They achieved this with a unique design, and well executed handmade manufacturing.
+In the few short years they have been around, they have soared to become one of the most notable and respected iPad cases on the market.
+In fact, they won Shopify’s Build-a-Business Contest that netted them $100,000 cash.
+They achieved this feat with a unique design, and well executed handmade manufacturing.
 It was all about quality in a market flooded with cheap, made-in-China plastic alternatives.

 Example 2: When Beba Bean started their company 7 years ago they created their own product and niche, so they had no competition to contend with.
-Their core product, the “Pee Pee TeePee, for the sprinkling wee wee” is a flannel cone they invented that keeps parents dry while changing their new born son’s.
+Their core product, the “Pee Pee TeePee, for the sprinkling wee wee” is a flannel cone they invented that keeps parents dry while changing their newborn sons.
 They have sold over 3 million dollars in Pee Pee TeePee’s with $800,000 of that being in the last year.
 A very impressive lifestyle business for many reasons.

 Example: I was doing research for a potential new tablet stylus product.
 It took 2 minutes to do a few searches on Google Trends to validate the obvious about the tablet market.
 Huge growth!
 With a few more searches I was able to determine that the use of styluses for tablets was also on a upwards swing after dying a horrible death many years ago during the Palm Pilot days.
-Of course there are other ways you are going to want to validate this but Google Trends is the quickest and easiest place to start.
+Of course there are other ways you are going to want to validate this, but Google Trends is the quickest and easiest place to start.

 Example 1: Ellusionist is a really cool ecommerce site that sells high end decks of cards.
-It’s a cool niche market and they have done a great job with the products they offer as well as offering value and content through teaching and training of card tricks and street magic.
+It’s a unique niche market and they have done a great job with the products they offer, as well as offering value and content through teaching and training of card tricks and street magic.
 Take a look at their products, you can probably imagine that you’re going to be hard pressed to find anything similar locally.